Robert Hollingworth

-Robert Hollingworth is an Australian artist and writer.

-Overview

 Robert Hollingworth is an Australian artist and writer with an abiding interest in Australian history, environment, ecology, the natural sciences and nature in general.
 He now writes, paints and makes videoworks full-time.

 Background

 Hollingworth was born at Lorne, Victoria.
 His parents bought 40 hectares of ocean-front land in 1947, and later, his father built White Gables,.
 This imposing double storey residence was destroyed in the Ash Wednesday bushfires in February 1983.
 The farmland today accommodates some eighty modern dwellings.

 His family eventually settled at Anglesea, Victoria and Hollingworth went on to complete a four-year Diploma of Art at the Gordon Technical College, Geelong.
 He subsequently founded the Geelong Fine Art Studios, a private art school, which he operated from 1977–1984.
 During this time he was Vice President of the Geelong Art Gallery, and co-founder of Artery, an artist-run gallery in Geelong.
 He moved to Melbourne in 1989 and later became a teacher/lecturer at various public institutions including RMIT University from 1996–2001.

 In 2015, he moved to Kings Point on the South Coast NSW with wife Karen Boulden.
 They set up THE WALL art projects in Ulladulla and established new studios.